 The recipe for the cake in this is basically just a Victoria sponge, but is why I love the recipe.
 It keeps things simple.
 However, I wouldn’t normally recommend keeping a Victoria sponge itself in the fridge because it dries it out, but with the fresh strawberries inside, it’s not nearly as dry.

-Because of the Hot Weather that we have been having *lol I hate it* I did wonder whether doing this recipe was the best idea because of the weather just being able to melt anything it likes, but you can’t do an Eton Mess Cake without a fresh cream filling.
+Because of the hot weather that we have been having I did wonder whether doing this recipe was the best idea because of the weather just being able to melt anything it likes, but you can’t do an Eton mess cake without a fresh cream filling.
 Honestly, you just can’t.

 It isn’t the strongest of cakes, but you can expect that with a fresh strawberry sponge, and then a fresh cream filling, so I have warned you!
 Refrigerating it does firm it up somewhat, so its best to keep it in there till serving, or till its cool.
 You don’t want the cake to collapse, or the cream to go manky in the heat!